archiejs/demo-basicapp-googlecloudvision-reciept-scanner/config/README.md

     It merges default.js, with the relevant enviroment variable config file.

-/env/routes.js
+/env/

+    Environment variables for different configurations - dev, production, etc.

+/routes/index.js

-    You need to add any new route files to this js file manually.
+    You need to add any new route files to this js filmanually.
     We can perhaps later make this simpler.

-/plugins
+/deptree

     It contains dependencies among various plugins in a microservice.
     The file /app.js calls this module to load the dependencies.